Home

 Ebook The Duke Governess in Disguise Fairfax Twins Book 2 edition by Claudia Stone Romance eBooks

-• File Size 2639 KB
+Product details - File Size 2639 KB

-• Print Length 200 pages
+- Print Length 200 pages

-• Publication Date March 15, 2019
+- Publication Date March 15, 2019

-• Sold by Digital Services LLC
+- Sold by Digital Services LLC

-• Language English
+- Language English

-• ASIN B07PNWNNSH
+- ASIN B07PNWNNSH

 The Duke Governess in Disguise Fairfax Twins Book 2 edition by Claudia Stone Romance eBooks Reviews

-• The story itself is delightful.
-I enjoy “prince and the pauper” stories.
+- The story itself is delightful.
+I enjoy “prince and the pauper†stories.
 My three stars is due to some glaring editing problems.

-1. In chapter ten it states that “David escorted his brother and sister to the school room”, but they are his niece and nephew.
+1. In chapter ten it states that “David escorted his brother and sister to the school roomâ€, but they are his niece and nephew.

-• I did feel a bit frustrated reading repetitive scenes on the dinner table and playing of pinaforte afterwards!
+2. One entire scene is repeated a second time 200 pages later.
+The dinner scene with the older half-brother, when the Emily plays Lacrimosa on the piano.
+Chapters nine and ten. - I did feel a bit frustrated reading repetitive scenes on the dinner table and playing of pinaforte afterwards!
 Almost same words !
 I would have thought as this book was second of the Fairfax twins the story of Ava would be finished.
 It seems like both stories were taking place at the same time.
 It was confusing.
 I don't think I will be able to read second book although I have it in my library.
 I did like the romance in this book though.

-• This and Book 1 are cute, if rather unbelievable, stories.
+- This and Book 1 are cute, if rather unbelievable, stories.
 Nicely written, and the characters come across well, despite the contrived plots of twins separated at birth, one to an orphanage, the other to a titled family, changing places.

-• Great story of twins separated by birth and finding each other after grown up.
+- Great story of twins separated by birth and finding each other after grown up.
 They find family and love!
 This is a great read.

-• Love how the sisters traded places and that she found her true love
+- Love how the sisters traded places and that she found her true love

-• This is one of two books that tells the story of two sisters who were separated shortly after they were born.
+- This is one of two books that tells the story of two sisters who were separated shortly after they were born.
 A marquess's wife nearly died after giving birth to her only daughter.
 The infant died that night, and not wanting his wife to be broken hearted at the child’s passing, he arranged for a servant to acquire a replacement infant from the seamier side of London.
 The servant chose a not-quite-on-the up-and-up orphanage, where twin girls had just been born.
 So the servant took one of them back to the marquess.
 The first couple of chapters after this setup detailed the charmed life Lady Emily led.
 Unfortunately, her mother died; her mother's fondest wish had been that she marry a duke.
 Of the two available young dukes, one is a notorious London rake, so her father--in hopes of fulfilling her mother's desire--sets her up to marry the other duke.
 Lady Emily is not entirely pleased with this, as it appears that the duke is only looking for a pedigreed broodmare.
 One day, she goes out shopping and happens upon a young woman who looks exactly like her.
 They determine that they must be sisters.
 Almost immediately, Lady Emily hatches a scheme where they will trade lives for one month so she can escape marriage to the duke.

 What she doesn't know is that she's going to be sent to the home of the other duke.
 The Duke of Hemsworth was given the charge of two young children after their parents, Lord and Lady Dunstable, died in a carriage accident; he was best friends with their father.
 Ava, the sister who had grown up in poverty, had contracted to become his wards’ governess.
 Lady Emily takes her place, going to Kent to fulfill her sister's obligations.